 Three dimensions worth understanding

-Not all structure is the same.
-Over years of my own experience and working with Masters and slaves in coaching, I’ve found structure has three dimensions that matter — and all three need to be working for the relationship to feel real.
+Not all structures are the same.
+Over the years, through my own experience and working with Masters and slaves in coaching, I’ve found that structure has three dimensions that matter — and all three need to be working for the relationship to feel real.

 Presence — Is the structure actually there?
-A relationship with almost no rituals or rules will feel more like a mainstream relationship than a power exchange one, regardless of how the people involved identify.
-Presence is the baseline.
+A relationship with no rituals or rules will feel more like a mainstream relationship than a power exchange one, regardless of how the people involved identify.

 Depth — Even if structure is present, it can feel hollow.
 Early in a relationship, rituals are often symbolic — they go through the motions before the connection has fully formed.
 Depth builds over time, through repetition and meaning.
 The goal is that a ritual is missed when it’s not done — that’s the sign it has real depth.